Final Design

 Empathable original UI

 These key screens were the first in the onboarding experience.
-I wanted to implement the colorfulness of He’s illustrations while keeping the simplicity of their original screens.
+I wanted to implement the color palette from the illustrations while maintaining the simplicity of their original screens.

 Finalized screens